slongfield/pyfmt/README.md

 # Custom formatters

-Internally, pyfmt uses Go's fmt package, so existing types satisfying those Formatter, GoStringer, or Stringer interfaces will use those implementations as appropriate.
+Internally, pyfmt uses Go's fmt package, so existing types satisfying its Formatter, GoStringer, or Stringer interfaces will use those implementations as appropriate.

 If the type satisfies the PyFormatter interface, the format specifier will be passed to that